The PS5 continues to impress with its revolutionary controller, blazing-fast load times and huge library of exclusive games.

 PS5 vs Xbox Series X: price and release dates

 Sony's standard PS5 (with the disc drive) costs $499.99 / £449.99 / AU$749.95, while the PlayStation 5 Digital Edition (without the disc drive) comes in at $399.99 / £359.99 / AU$599.95.
-Both versions of the PS5 launched on November 12 in the USA, Japan, Canada, Mexico, Australia, New Zealand and South Korea, with the rest of the world (including the UK and Ireland) getting them on November 19.
+Both versions of the PS5 launched on November 12 in the USA, Japan, Canada, Mexico, Australia, New Zealand, and South Korea, with the PS5 released in the rest of the world on November 19.

-Xbox Series X vs PS5: specs
+PS5 vs Xbox Series X: specs

 The PS5 also supports immersive, 3D audio when using a headset whilst playing.
-Sony delivers this audio through its new Tempest Engine, which can handle hundreds of sound sources, for a more realistic audio environment.
-It's a comparable experience to Dolby Atmos if you've ever used the spatial audio format.
+Sony delivers this audio through its new Tempest Engine, which can handle hundreds of sound sources for a more realistic audio environment.
+It's a comparable experience to Dolby Atmos, if you've ever used the spatial audio format.

-The controller also still has a headphone jack but now includes a built-in microphone.
+The controller also still has a headphone jack but crucially, now includes a built-in microphone.
 If you don't have a headset to hand, you can party chat just using the controller or send a voice message to a friend.

 Microsoft, on the other hand, has ensured that the Xbox Series X will work with all Xbox controllers across all of its games.

 The Xbox Series X, meanwhile, is incredibly impressive.
-It uses custom AMD internals using the same Zen 2 and RDNA 2 architecture of the PS5, making it 2x more powerful than the Xbox One X – last generation’s most technically-impressive gaming hardware.
+It uses custom AMD internals using the same Zen 2 and RDNA 2 architecture of the PS5, making it 2x more powerful than the Xbox One X – the last generation’s most technically-impressive gaming hardware.

 The Xbox Series X GPU boasts 12 teraflops of computing performance, with 3328 shaders allocated to 52 compute units.
 It runs at a locked 1,825GHz, and unlike most GPUs, doesn't fluctuate between speeds.
-Instead, it delivers the same clock speed regardless of the temperature of the unit or the game you're playing.
+Instead, it delivers the same clock speed regardless of unit temperature or the game you're playing.
 The processor is a customized AMD Zen 2 CPU, with eight cores and 16 threads.
 Interestingly, developers can disable simultaneous multithreading (SMT) to reach a peak speed of 3.8GHz, or hit a base speed of 3.6Ghz when it's enabled.

 The Xbox Series X supports 8K resolution, and 120Hz refresh rates at 4K, if you have an HDMI 2.1 compliant TV.
 The Xbox Series X also matches the PS5 by offering DirectX ray-tracing capabilities, and it's equipped with a super-fast internal 1TB NVMe SSD (which can be expanded with a propriety NVMe card), and can be utilized as virtual RAM to lift load times by up to 40x.